eljojo/faircamp-fork/manual/reference/04 Downloads.md

     SPDX-License-Identifier: CC0-1.0
 -->

-# Download
+# Downloads

 By default your visitors can only stream your releases.
-There are three mutually exclusive download modes you can enable for each release:
+There are four mutually exclusive download modes you can enable for each release:

-## Free download – `free`
+## Free downloads – `free`

 For example, to enable free downloads in Opus format: